mmu-webdesign/l4-IWD-web-block/rwd-06-quality-assurance.md

 **You should have:**

--   You template portfolio page (with limited adjustment of HTML provided)
+-   Your template portfolio page (with limited adjustment of HTML provided)
 -   High quality original text and media
 -   Text grammar and spell checked
 -   Media optimised for the web.
 [Send your image files through TinyJPG](https://tinyjpg.com/) to be completely sure